ozfortress/ozfortress_docs/docs/rules/global.md

 ### 3.3.
 Mercenaries
 ##### Mercenary Validity & Requirements
-A mercenary is an unrostered player that is used in lieu of an unavailable team member.
-To be valid, mercenaries must have an ozfortress.com account and not be under any exclusion penalties.
+A mercenary is a player not rostered on either team that is used in lieu of an unavailable team member.
+To be valid, mercenaries must have an ozfortress.com account, be within 150 ping as outlined in [2.3.
+Out of Region Play & Ping Eligibility](/rules/global/#23-out-of-region-play-ping-eligibility) and not be under any exclusion penalties.

 Only a certain amount of mercenaries per team are allowed in each match at any moment in time, please see the links below which lead to each format's maximum amount of mercenaries.